Generic Name: erythromycin (eh-RITH-roe-MYE-sin)

 - Erythromycin ointment works best if it is used at the same time each day.

-- To clear up your infection completely, take erythromycin ointment for the full course of treatment.
-Keep taking it even if you feel better in a few days.
+- To clear up your infection completely, use erythromycin ointment for the full course of treatment.
+Keep using it even if you feel better in a few days.

-- If you miss a dose of erythromycin ointment, take it as soon as possible.
+- If you miss a dose of erythromycin ointment, use it as soon as possible.
 If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
-Do not take 2 doses at once.
+Do not use 2 doses at once.

 Ask your health care provider any questions you may have about how to use erythromycin ointment.